Highest-Grossing Concert Tours by Women, Ranked

 Year: 2014–2015

-Katy Perry's "Prismatic World Tour" was in support of her fourth studio album, "Prism," released in 2013 and stands as her Katy Perry's most successful tour.
+Katy Perry's "Prismatic World Tour" supported her fourth studio album, "Prism," released in 2013 and stands as her most successful tour.

 Her shows featured elaborate stage setups, colorful costumes (nearly 300 were designed for Perry and her dancers) and a visually captivating production that matched the theme of the "Prism" album, but while it did have a theme, it had a less of a narrative than her previous tours.